Tips and Tricks for Your Instagram Stories

 There are endless possibilities for how you can design and decorate your Instagram Stories.
 Using these simple tricks can make your content stand out from the rest of the seemingly endless scroll.
 Have fun, experiment, and share your creations with us on Instagram!

-Meghan Baltas is the Lead Designer at Project7 Design.
+Meghan Baltas is the Senior Designer at Project7 Design.
 Meghan began her career at p7 as an intern and joined the team full-time after graduating from Drake University.
 On a daily basis, Meghan works on client social media plans, logo design, web design and animation.